-- eat more than you should at dinner
+- Pile on more food than you need at dinner?

 6 Steps to Preparing a Mindful Meal and Actually Enjoying It